Candid-Engineering/open-library-api/README.md

 ## Getting Started - browsing the documentation

 This repository comes with an Open API Spec viewer powered by [RapiDoc](https://rapidocweb.com/).

+It is publicly available here: https://candid-engineering.github.io/open-library-api/

-To browse the Open API documentation, clone this library:
+Alternatively, you can browse the same file locally.
+Clone this library:

 ```
   git clone git@github.com:Candid-Engineering/open-library-api.git
 ```

 Then run `npm start` and open `http://localhost:3000` in your favorite browser.

 ## Getting Started - node typescript client